 Some GP practices have their own websites that allow you to pre-register online.
 You will need to go to the surgery to complete registration.

-On the recommendation of the Health Protection Agency, all new students who have not already had mumps are strongly advised to ensure that they have received at least one dose of the MMR vaccine before they arrive at university to begin their programme of study.
+On the recommendation of Public Health England, all new students who have not already had mumps are strongly advised to ensure that they have received at least one dose of the MMR vaccine before they arrive at university to begin their programme of study.

 Tetanus, polio, diphtheria, measles and rubella

 We would encourage you to ask your GP if you are up to date with these immunisations and get boosters as necessary.

 The International Students Advisory Service (ISAS) provides advice on whether you can get free healthcare in the UK and how to find a doctor.